Constrained optimization through fixed point techniques: Introduction

 We assume, for the time being, that this extension is possible.
 If it is so, then the values of $\bG(\by)$ for $\by\in\overline{\R^m_+}\setminus\R^m_+$ are obtained by taking limits of $\bG(\by_j)$ when $\by_j\to\by$, and $\by_j\in\R^m_+$.
 It is important to stress this fact because it amounts to a certain stability of the map $\bG$ at those vectors $\by\in\overline{\R^m_+}$.

-A somewhat surprising fact that places this map $\bG$ into perspective is the following. \begin{proposition} Under the assumption that $L(\bx, \by)$ is strictly convex, and coercive in $\bx$ for all $\by\in\R^m_+$, suppose a certain vector $\overline\by\in\overline{\R^m_+}$ is a fixed point for $\bG$.
+A somewhat surprising fact that places this map $\bG$ into perspective is the following. \begin{proposition} Under the assumption that $L(\bx, \by)$ is strictly convex, and coercive in $\bx$ for all $\by\in\R^m_+$, suppose a certain vector $\overline\by\in\overline{\R^m_+}$ is a locally stable, fixed point for $\bG$ in the sense that the reiteration of the action of $\bG$ starting in a vicinity of $\overline\by$ converges to $\overline\by$.
 Then $\overline\bx=\bx(\overline\by)$ is a (local) solution of (\ref{probgener}), even if it is not a solution of the corresponding optimality conditions \eqref{optim}. \end{proposition} \begin{proof} If $\overline\by$ is a true fixed point for $\bG$, then we should have